schneiderik/alignment/README.md

 - [x] Add art for five total enemies.
 - [x] Transition between enemies on win scenario.
 - [x] Add custom poperties for each enemy (Max Health, Resistances, Vulnerabilities)

+### Game Dev
+- [ ] Manage Gems as class instances instead of arrays.
+- [ ] Manage Weapons as class instances instead of arrays.
+- [ ] Separate Game States into classes with handleInput, update, and render instance methods.

+### Enemy Spells
+- [ ] Allow Skeleton to block random attacks/matches
+- [ ] Display "Block" text over Skeleton when attack is blocked
+- [ ] Allow Orc to randomly send 3 gems
+- [ ] Display "Smash" text over Orc when 3 gems are previewed
+- [ ] Allow Golem to become invulnerable to all non-magic attacks for 10 seconds.
+- [ ] Display "Defense" text over Golem when spell is cast, and display barrier while spell is in affect.
+- [ ] Allow Demon to speed up game for 15 seconds.
+- [ ] Display "Attack" over Demon when spell is cast.
+- [ ] Allow Sorcerer to randomly teleport falling gems to new positions.
+- [ ] Display "Teleport" over Sorcerer when spell is cast.

 ## Inspiration
 - Yoshi for Gameboy